Lousy conditions perfect for brand new grand slam champion

 PARIS If there is a new member of the grand slam champions' club this weekend, nobody should be surprised -- the conditions at this year's sodden, chilly French Open suit the underdog.

-Mats Wilander, a winner of seven grand slam crowns, says the heavy balls and slow conditions at Roland Garros favor up-and-coming tyros over the established guard.
+Mats Wilander, a winner of seven grand slam crowns, says the heavy balls and slow conditions at Roland Garros favour up-and-coming tyros over the established guard.

 "To get anywhere here right now, you have to put 10, 20 percent on your shots," the Swede told Reuters on Thursday, as a cold wind whipped the grounds.